Updated June 9, 2023.

 Monograms are a classic of traditional and preppy style.
-They are common on many fashion and home decor items.
+They are common in many fashion and home decor items.
 They make for great needlepoint.

 But, all too often, this great style comes at a price.
 To get your custom monogram, not just an initial, you will have to wait to get the canvas made just for you.

 That is until now.
 Making your own custom monogram is much easier than you might think.
-Today and tomorrow I’ll have a two-part series about creating a monogram ornament or pillow.
-Today we’ll cover designing a monogram and you’ll see the monogram I designed for myself.
+In this article I’ll cover designing a monogram and you’ll see the monogram I designed for myself.

 What is a Monogram?